sqidermad/what-the-food/README.md

-# iOsFoundation
+# What the Food
-iOs Foundation Cohort 11's Project
+(iOs Foundation Cohort 11's Project) iOS app that help you to maintain your health according to what you consumed